-The site performance and load time has a huge impact on user experience and even conversion rates.
-In fact, Google has confirmed that the speed of site load time is a ranking factor for their search engine.
-So, no surprise that website with a low performance and long page load time will lose a huge amount of traffic from organic search, which can affect sales.
+The site performance and load time have a huge impact on user experience and even conversion rates.
+In fact, Google has confirmed that the speed of site load time is a ranking factor for its search engine.
+So, no surprise that a website with low performance and long page load time will lose a huge amount of traffic from organic search, which can affect sales.

 So if you are in trouble with your site speed, here are some quick and easy tips to improve it.

 You can easily to check your site speed in Google Analytics, the tool from Google allows you to see how your site performing in different browsers, what is better or worse than others.
 So, based on the results, you can find the design issues that are not being picked up and fix them, which will ensure your site can work well on cross-browser.